Can I Sell My House If I'm Behind on Mortgage Payments?

 Florida Foreclosure Timeline

-You can sell at any point before the foreclosure sale is finalized.
-The sooner you act, the more options you have.
+A sale may still be possible before the foreclosure sale is finalized, but payoff, title, court deadlines, and buyer readiness matter.
+The sooner you act, the more options you usually have.

 Why Selling Beats Foreclosure